ptomulik/testmd/rst/README.rst

 Overwiev
 --------

-Having an IMAP folder, where I collect the samples forwarded by my users, the **Resubmit** tool unpacks all attached messages (spam samples) from emails herein, for each spam sapmle composes a **New** message with the spam sample attached to it and sends it to the specified destination.
+Having an (IMAP) folder, where I collect spam samples forwarded by my users, the **Resubmit** tool unpacks all attached messages (spam samples) from emails herein, for each spam sapmle composes a **New** message with the spam sample attached to it and sends it to the specified destination.